Is bathing in Central North Island thermal water endangering your health?

 Arsenic was once the poison of choice by disaffected wives, as a means of quietly knocking off the man she had come to hate.
-Arsenic was fed to Napoleon Bonaparte and the most likely cause of his death.
-The legendary NZ race horse, Phar Lap, was nobbled by a massive dose of arsenic, possibly added to his oats.
+Arsenic was fed to Napoleon Bonaparte and was the most likely cause of his death.
+The legendary NZ racehorse, Phar Lap, was nobbled by a massive dose of arsenic, possibly added to his oats.
 Not nice!

 Hair Tissue Mineral Analysis (HTMA) were used to confirm the presence of arsenic in toxic amounts in both Phar Lap and Napoleon Bonaparte at their times of death.
 The same test, using mass spectrometry, is what is employed here as evidence of arsenic toxicity from bathing in geothermal waters.